 Double-blind trials remove any power of suggestion, as no one involved knows the treatment patients receive.
 This means that doctors carrying out the study do not know and cannot accidentally tip off participants.
 Similarly, the doctors not being aware of the treatments means they do not unconsciously bias their interpretation of the study results.

 The main principle behind double-blind and randomized trials, as opposed to simple blind trials, is to avoid bias in the treatment or experimental set-up.
 For example, if researchers are aware of the different treatment groups are getting, they may avoid assigning more unwell patients to the treatment group.
 Therefore, any effect seen by the treatment may have been related to how unwell a patient was to start with, rather than the efficacy of the drug.

 COVID-19 and double-blind trials

 Double-blind trials are usually needed for drugs and treatments to get approval to be used in many countries.
 However, good, comprehensive double-blind trials take time and require many participants.
-This has been especially problematic during the COVID-19 pandemic, as the world searches for pharmaceutical treatment options to improve survival and for a vaccine to prevent the spread of this virus.
+This has been especially problematic during the COVID-19 pandemic, as the world has searched for pharmaceutical treatment options to improve survival and for vaccines to prevent the spread of this virus.

-Some candidates for a COVID-19 vaccine have been identified and moved to phase II trials, which often involve double-blind methods.
-However, these also need to be conducted over meaningful timeframes to ensure any initial differences between the control and the treatment groups last in the long term.
+Multiple candidates for a COVID-19 vaccine have been identified and moved on to phase II and phase III trials, which often involve double-blind methods.
+These need to be conducted over meaningful timeframes to ensure any initial differences between the control and the treatment groups last in the long term.